In the FAQs we try to answer frequently asked questions. Hopefully you can find here what you are looking for.

-What kind of weather is suitable for a visit to the Haus des Meeres?
+What kind of weather is suitable for a visit of the Haus des Meeres?

 Where can I change my baby’s diapers?

-Dear parents and legal guardians, please no diaper changing in the dining areas in consideration of our other visitors.
-Diaper changing tables are provided: Ground floor – Ladies’ room Shop area – Ladies’ room/lavatory for the handicapped 5th floor - lavatory for the handicapped 10th floor - Ladies’ room/Men’s room
+Dear parents and legal representatives, please no diaper changing in the dining areas in consideration of our other visitors.
+Diaper changing tables are provided on the ground floor, in ladies’ room in the shop area, ladies’ room/lavatory for the handicapped on 5th floor, lavatory for the handicapped on 10th floor - ladies’ room/Men’s room

-Are cats, dogs & co. allowed in the Haus des Meeres?
+Are cats, dogs & co. allowed into the Haus des Meeres?

 Feeding the animals: Aren’t those monkeys cute?
 Maybe they would like a bit of my lunch….?

 Yes, they all are very cute.
 Please do not feed them nonetheless.
 Our animals are fed a particular blend of food in a sufficient amount.
-If you feed them additionally it could result in us drawing conclusions like that the animals are ill.
-Furthermore, chewing gum, crisps, rice cakes, candy etc. are no part of their natural diet and could lead to grave sickness or even to death!
-For those who want to feed the monkeys there are special events like the monkey feeding which are offered on a weekly basis and especially during the holidays in which you are officially allowed to feed the animals with suitable animal food.
-Our little monkey gang is also very fast so when you hand your child a cookie etc. whilst in the tropical areas or the “Kroki”-park it is possible that soon one of the monkeys will be eating instead of your child.
+Additional feeding could make them ill.
+Furthermore, chewing gum, crisps, rice cakes, candy etc. are no part of their natural diet and could lead to grave sickness or even death!
+For those who want to feed the monkeys there are special events like the monkey feeding on a weekly basis.
+Our little monkey gang is also very fast so when you hand your child a cookie etc. whilst in the tropical areas or the “Kroki”-park, probably sooner or later one of the monkeys will be eating it instead of your child.
 Please do not enter any of the tropical areas with accessible food – the monkeys are incredibly quick when it comes to those little delicacies!

-Why are less animals on the higher floors?
+Why are there less animals on the higher floors?

-We are looking for a new home for our fish/turtles/house plants/etc. as they have grown too much…
+We are looking for a new home for our fish/turtles/plants/etc. as they have grown too much…

-Can one purchase animals at the Haus des Meeres?
+Can I buy animals at the Haus des Meeres?

 No, we do not sell any animals.

-I would love to go diving in the 300,000 liters shark basin with Puppi and the sharks – is that possible?
+I would love to go diving in the 300,000 l shark basin with Puppi and the sharks – is that possible?

 Another frequently asked question: Where are the whales?